Who should read this blog:

 Have you heard about the new messaging app Wire?

-It’s basically Whatsapp like the app, but it consists of well-defined features and specific targeting to set itself apart from the other messaging apps.
+It’s basically a messaging app like whatsapp, but it consists of well-defined features and specific targeting to set itself apart from the other messaging apps for iphone.

 This is the first lesson to take away from this blog.
 Focus on your target audience with an extreme precision and build your app features around them.